spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/02-build-content-bundle.md

 # Validation

-You can validate that the ISO image is not corrupted by attempting to flash a bootable device.
+You can validate that the ISO image has not been corrupted by attempting to flash a bootable device.
 Most software that creates a bootable device will validate the ISO image before the flash process.